Explained: Who is Vyommitra, India’s lady robot

 "It will be simulating exactly the human functions there (in space).
 It will check whether the system is right.

-This will be very useful to simulate, as if a human is flying," he added.
+This will be very useful to simulate as if a human is flying," he added.

 Earlier, addressing the inaugural function, Sivan said ahead of the launch of India's maiden human spaceflight venture 'Gaganyaan' in December 2021, ISRO will undertake two unmanned missions in December 2020 and June 2021 and 'Vyommitra' will fly in them.